omeka/omeka-s-enduser/docs/modules/datavisualization.md

 After clicking the Data Visualization tab, you can create a new visualization by clicking the *Add new visualization* button.

 You will then have the option select what you would like to visualize.
 The five options include:

-1. Count of items in item set, which visualizes the count of items that are assigned to selected item sets;
+1. **Count of items in item set**, which visualizes the count of items that are assigned to selected item sets;
-2. Count of items with classes, which visualizes the count of items that are instances of selected resource classes;
+2. **Count of items with classes**, which visualizes the count of items that are instances of selected resource classes;
-3. Count of items with properties, which visualizes the count of items that have selected properties;
+3. **Count of items with properties**, which visualizes the count of items that have selected properties;
-4. Count of items with property values, which visualizes the count of items that have selected values of a selected property;
+4. **Count of items with property values**, which visualizes the count of items that have selected values of a selected property;
-5. County of property values, which visualizes the count of values of a selected property.
+5. **County of property values**, which visualizes the count of values of a selected property.

 Once you select what you would like to visualize, click the *Next* button.
 You will then be on the "Add visualization" page, where you can describe and configure visualization.